alphagov/govuk-developer-docs/source/manual/local-frontend-development.html.md

 ```

 ## Troubleshooting

+### 504 Timeout Errors
+Assets can load slowly, which means we get frequent timeouts when running apps locally.
+Some developers find that the following workaround can help:

-Set `config.assets.debug` to `false` in `development.rb` for static and frontend
+1. Set `config.assets.debug` to `false` in the `development.rb` file in your frontend app
+1. Run `bundle exec rake assets:precompile` manually
+1. Start your app as normal

+### Port already in use
-> Note: You might sometimes find that you have something running on a port still, which stops you from starting up an app.
+You might sometimes find that you have something running on a port still, which stops you from starting up an app.
 To kill a process running on a port:

 ```shell
 # replace [port number]